-How to Eat for a Healthy Gut: The Microbiome Diet
+How to Eat for a Healthy Gut – Plus Recipes for the Microbiome Diet

 Seen the headlines?
 We are not alone!
 We share our bodies with trillions of microbes.
 The majority live in our guts, and these tiny critters play a key role in keeping us healthy.